St James Church

 St James is described as one of North Cray's 'best kept secrets' and is located in a conservation area at the edge of Foots Cray Meadows.

-The origin of the church is unknown, a reference to it appears as early as the 12th Century.
+The origin of St James Church is unknown, a reference to it appears as early as the 12th Century.
 The current building dates from 1852 and although it is Victorian, many ancient features have been included such as the dark 'horsebox' pews, which give the impression or a much older building.

 More recently restoration work also took place in the 1950's following damage caused by bombs during World War II.
 At the entrance to the churchyard is a Celtic cross in memory of those who gave their lives in both the First and Second World Wars (see photo).